greganswer/himama_coding_challenge/README.md

     - Social login, password resets, etc.
 - Add soft deletes for all models
 - Additional refactoring
+- Setup Docker for easy deployment to Heroku, AWS, etc.

 ## Design

+### System requirements

+For local development, the following is required:
+- Ruby 2.6.3
+- Rails 5.2.3
+- Heroku CLI

+### Testing

+To save time, I wrote some simple System tests to make sure that everything works from a user perspective.
+To run the test suite:

+    rails test:system

+### UI

+To save time and still make it pretty, I decided to use the [Materialize CSS Framework](https://materializecss.com/).
+It's based on Google Material Design.
+I've used it in the past and I like the simplicity of it.

 ### User Stories